 It is possible to create an abstract personality, based on abstract thought processes, like politics and religion, but based around a concept or idea.
-Frequently, the conclusion we feel when we do this is that we are looking at God itself.
+If we symbolize and abstract an all-knowing parent into a timeless, deathless, figure, then some find God itself.

 Our need for unconditional love, our abstract philosophical minds and the way our very emotions and world view are led by our abstract representations of what we think is real can conspire to create in our minds an abstract source of love.
 Something we want and need since youth, and something that can frequently be lacking.
 The all-loving abstract god, the all-knowing and all-powerful being that we create in our minds matches all of those abstract ideas we attribute with our parents while young.

 God is said to be the creator of hundreds of billions of stars, planets, galaxies, and the arbiter of all the laws of nature and the creator of time itself: It is a great compliment to our pride to think that such a being cares about us personally - and not only that - but that it sometimes changes the laws of physics in order to answer prayers, or it actually even sometimes talks to us.
-A series of questions presented on "Who is More Prideful, Theists or Atheists?" by Vexen Crabtree (2006) by Brian Holtz includes:
+A series of questions presented on "Pride and Ego as a Cause of Religion" by Vexen Crabtree (2006) by Brian Holtz includes: